Penalized Principal Component Analysis Using Smoothing: Methods

 see \cite[Theorem~1]{Nesterov2005}.
 As can be seen from eq.~\eqref{eq:smoothed_pwa} and eq.~\eqref{eq:bound}, larger values of $\mu$ result in a stronger smoothing effect and a higher approximation error, while smaller values of $\mu$ result in a weaker smoothing effect and a higher degree of similarity between $f^\mu$ and $f$.

-The choice of the prox-function $\rho$ is not unique, and in \cite{Nesterov2005}, the author presents several choices for the prox-function.
+The choice of the prox-function $\rho$ is not unique, and in \cite{Chen1995, Nesterov2005, Trendafilov2021}, several choices for the prox-function can be found.
 In the remainder of the article, we focus on one particular choice called the entropy prox-function as it allows for simple closed-form expressions of the smoothed objective for the penalized eigenvalue problem of eq.~\eqref{eq:pep}.
 The entropy prox-function is given by

-and as shown in \cite{Nesterov2005} and \cite{smoothedLassoSTCO, framework}, it satisfies the uniform bound
+and as shown in \cite[Section~4.1]{Nesterov2005} and \cite{smoothedLassoSTCO, framework}, it satisfies the uniform bound

 on the approximation error between $f^\mu$ and $f$.